IraqOfficial Name: Republic of Iraq

 - Obtain a residency stamp

 Arrival Sticker: The arrival sticker is available at a Residency Office in Iraq.
-Visitors who exceed the 10-day period can be fined USD $420 (subject to change).
+Visitors who exceed the 10-day period can face a large fine.

 Exit Stamp: Before departing the country, U.S. citizens must obtain an exit stamp at a residency office.
 Contractors in the International Zone (IZ) may also obtain exit stamps at the Karadah Mariam Police Station (available Sunday and Wednesday, 10:00-14:00).
-Exit stamp fees vary from USD $20 to USD $500, depending on length of stay, type of entry visa, and other factors.
-Travelers who hold a tourist passport with no visa or an expired visa are required to purchase an exit visa for USD $80 and pay a fine of USD $45 for a total of USD $125 (subject to change).
+Exit stamp fees vary, depending on length of stay, type of entry visa, and other factors.
+Travelers who hold a tourist passport with no visa or an expired visa are required to purchase an exit visa and pay a fine.
 The requirement and cost of an exit stamp may differ if the U.S. citizen passport holder has Iraqi ancestry.
-Visitors who arrive via official aircraft but depart on commercial airlines must pay a USD $82 (subject to change) single entry visa departure fee at the airport.
 Visitors who intend to return to Iraq will require a re-entry visa, also available through a local residency office.

-U.S. Government Contractors: The Government of Iraq’s requirements for entry and residency for U.S. government contractors differ.
+U.S. Government Contractors: The Government of Iraq’s requirements for entry and residency for U.S. government contractors vary based on many factors.
 Persons traveling to Iraq to work on U.S. government contracts should check with their contracting company and contracting officer’s representative to determine entry and residency procedures and requirements.
 Contractors receive an Iraqi visa tied specifically to the contract and will be in violation of Iraqi immigration law if found to be violating the terms of the visa, including by overstaying.
-The process for obtaining these visas can be lengthy, so such individuals should apply early and remain in close contact with their contracting company during the visa process.
+The process for obtaining these visas can be lengthy, so contractors should apply early and remain in close contact with their contracting company during the visa process.

 Private U.S. Citizens Traveling for Work: U.S. citizens traveling to Iraq for the purpose of employment should check with their employers and with the Embassy of Iraq in Washington, D.C. for any special entry or exit requirements related to employment.

-Iraqi Kurdistan Region (IKR) Entry/Exit Requirements: As of the date of this report, immigration officials in the Iraqi Kurdistan Region (IKR) were routinely allowing U.S. citizens to enter Iraq without a valid Iraqi visa; however, the airport-issued IKR visa is not valid outside the IKR, and U.S. citizens are not permitted to travel within the rest of Iraq with only the IKR-issued visa.
+Iraqi Kurdistan Region (IKR) Entry/Exit Requirements: Immigration officials in the provinces of Dahuk, Erbil, and Al-Sulayimaniyah, which make up the Iraqi Kurdistan Region (IKR), routinely allow U.S. citizens to enter Iraq without a valid Iraqi visa; however, the airport-issued IKR visa is not valid outside the IKR, and U.S. citizens are not permitted to travel within the rest of Iraq with only the IKR-issued visa.
 This visa is valid only in the IKR for a period of 15 days.
 U.S. citizens who plan to stay for longer than 15 days require an extension to their visa; this can be obtained by visiting the local residency office.
+Failure to do so will result in significant fines.
 In addition, it is difficult for U.S. citizens to obtain residency authorization outside the IKR without first obtaining a valid Iraqi visa.

 Embassy of Iraq, Washington, D.C.: Visit the Embassy of Iraq for the most current visa information.
 The Embassy of Iraq is located at 3421 Massachusetts Ave, NW, Washington, DC 20007; phone number is 202-742-1600; fax number is 202-333-1129.

-HIV/AIDS: Iraq has imposed HIV/AIDS travel restrictions on all visitors and new residents must have an HIV blood test during their first 10 days in country or face a USD $125 fine.
-At this time, there is no waiver available for this ineligibility.
+HIV/AIDS: Iraq has imposed HIV/AIDS travel restrictions on all visitors and new residents must have an HIV blood test during their first 10 days in country or face a fine.
+There is no waiver available for this ineligibility.
 Please verify this information with the Embassy of Iraq before you travel.

 Safety and Security

-Risk of Violence to U.S. Citizens: U.S. citizens in Iraq remain at high risk for kidnapping and terrorist violence.
-The U.S. Embassy warns U.S. citizens to avoid all but essential travel to Iraq and advises citizens to read the State Department’s Iraq Travel Warning.
+Risk of Violence to U.S. Citizens: U.S. citizens in Iraq remain at critical risk for kidnapping and terrorist violence.
+The U.S. Embassy warns U.S. citizens to avoid all travel to Iraq and advises citizens to read the State Department’s Iraq Travel Warning.

-The Islamic State of Iraq and the Levant (ISIL) is conducting a widespread, active insurgency in many parts of Iraq and Syria.
-It commits violent atrocities and targets U.S. citizens.
+The Islamic State of Iraq and the Levant (ISIL) is a designated terrorist organization conducting a widespread, active insurgency in many parts of Iraq and Syria.
+It commits terrorist attacks, violent atrocities, and targets U.S. citizens.
+ISIL controls a portion of Iraq’s territory.
+Within areas under ISIL control, the Iraqi government has little or no ability to exercise control and ensure public safety.
+People belonging to religious and ethnic minorities, LGBTI persons, and people who express support for the government of Iraq or Western institutions are at grave risk in these areas, and may face kidnapping, imprisonment, or execution.
 Additionally, criminal gangs and local militias pose a potential threat to U.S. citizens.
-Sectarian and terrorist violence has increased since the beginning of 2013 in Iraq, most notably in the provinces of Anbar, Babil, Baghdad, Kirkuk, Ninewa, Salah ad Din, and Diyala.
-(Please see the Iraq Travel Warning for a further description of the types of violence occurring in Iraq at present.)
+Please see the Iraq Travel Warning for a further description of the types of violence occurring in Iraq.

 U.S. Government Security: The U.S. government considers the potential threat to U.S. government personnel in Iraq to be serious enough to require them to live and work under strict security guidelines.
 All U.S. government employees under the authority of the U.S. Chief of Mission must follow strict safety and security procedures when traveling outside the Embassy.